Photo of University Hall

 Profile

 Ereni holds a Bachelor of Music in vocal performance from Mason Gross School of the Arts at Rutgers University and a Master in Music in vocal performance from Montclair State University.
 She has provided pedagogical demonstrations for Richard Lissemore’s presentations for NATS, the Voice Foundation, the Singing Voice Science Workshop and his PhD dissertation in Speech and Language Hearing.
-A student of Kelley Hijleh and Richard Lissemore, Ereni serves as Associate Director of Operations for The Singing Voice Science Workshop.
-Ereni joined the Montclair State University music theater voice teaching faculty in 2017 and is currently pursuing her Doctorate in Education in Music and Music Education at Teachers College, Columbia University.
+Ereni serves as Associate Director of Operations for The Singing Voice Science Workshop.
+Ereni joined the Montclair State University music theater voice teaching faculty in 2017.
+She teaches applied music voice lessons, Performance Practicum, and Acting for the Singer I and II.
+She is currently pursuing her Doctorate of Education in College Teaching in Music and Music Education at Teachers College, Columbia University.

 Teaching Philosophy